 - Large package surcharges increased for commercial delivery addresses, rose from $80 to $95 – a 19% increase.
 Large package surcharge for residential shipments rose from $90 to $115 – a 28% increase.

 In a world where free shipping determines who consumers shop with, these new rates may lead to high shipping costs and ultimately cart abandonment.
 Therefore, to retain your customers and remain competitive you need to renegotiate your UPS contract.
 Since UPS contracts are complex and complicated, here are five contract negotiation tips to ensure you get the best rates from UPS.

 1. Review Surcharges

 While surcharges make a significant part of UPS’s revenue, the good thing is that they are negotiable.
 The first step to prevent surcharges from eating away your profit is to be aware of the different types of surcharges UPS has, and understand how these surcharges impact your shipping costs.

-Carry out an audit to understand how much you are paying for surcharges, what those surcharges are, and when they are being applied.
+Carry out a freight audit to understand how much you are paying for surcharges, what those surcharges are, and when they are being applied.
 Look out for surcharges that have the greatest cost impact on your costs and target them for waivers or reductions.
 If any surcharges are unclear, ask for your carrier rep for clarification.